cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 # Conclusion

-Reflecting on the starmap has been a bit depressing as we are definitely behind our anticipated schedule.
-However, recent developments on the lighthouse projects and random people contributing & using Hydra are convincing us that we are on the right track.
+Reflecting on our original plans (about a year ago) and our current roadmap we can say we are behind our anticipated schedule.
+However, recent developments on the lighthouse projects and various people contributing & using Hydra are convincing us that we are on the right track.
 The summit paints a similar picture and we feel reinvigorated by the great people we met, discussions we had and relationships we created & solidified on the Summit and during our Hydra workshop.

-We see & want to stress the importance of this project for the scalability story of Cardano, but will also make sure to work on clarifying the project vision for Hydra.
-This will include challenges & risks, outline opportunities for products and explain benefits for Cardano-the-network-itself when we continue our journey with Hydra.